Testing Many Restrictions Under Heteroskedasticity: Introduction

-We develop a test for hypotheses that impose multiple restrictions, and establishe its asymptotic validity in a heteroskedastic linear regression model where the number of tested restrictions may be fixed or increasing with the sample size.
+We develop a test for hypotheses that impose multiple restrictions and establish its asymptotic validity in a heteroskedastic linear regression model where the number of tested restrictions may be fixed or increasing with the sample size.
 In particular, we allow for the number of restrictions and the sample size to be proportional.
-The exact F test fails to control size in this environment, so our proposed test instead rejects the hypothesis if the F statistic exceeds a critical value that corrects for many restrictions and conditional heteroskedasticity.
-This critical value is a recentered and rescaled quantile of what is naturally called the {\it F-bar distribution} as it describes the distribution of a chi-bar-squared random variable divided by an independent chi-squared random variable over its degrees of freedom.
-This family of distributions can approximate both the finite sample properties of the F statistic in the special case of homoskedastic normal errors and---after recentering and rescaling---the asymptotic distribution of the F statistic in the presence of conditional heteroskedasticity and few or many restrictions.
+The exact F test{, which compares the F statistic to a quantile of the F distribution,} fails to control size in this environment.
+Instead, our proposed test rejects the null hypothesis if the F statistic exceeds a critical value that corrects for many restrictions and conditional heteroskedasticity.
+This critical value is a recentered and rescaled quantile of what is naturally called the {\it F-bar distribution} as it describes the distribution of a chi-bar-squared random variable divided by an independent chi-squared random variable over its degrees of freedom.\footnote{{Chi-bar-squared is a standard name used to describe a mixture of chi-squared distributions.
+See, e.g., \cite{chibar2} who studies asymptotic properties of chi-bar-squared distributions.}} This family of distributions can approximate both the finite sample properties of the F statistic under homoskedastic normal errors and---after recentering and rescaling---the asymptotic distribution of the F statistic in the presence of conditional heteroskedasticity and few or many restrictions.

-The location and variance estimators used to recenter and rescale the critical value utilize unbiased leave-one-out estimators for individual error variances and unbiased leave-\textit{three}-out estimators for \textit{products} of individual error variances.
-While leave-one-out estimation is used in many other econometric contexts, introduction of leave-three-out estimation is entirely new in the literature.
-Because these essential elements of the test are built on \textit{l}eave-\textit{o}ut machinery, we will at times and for brevity refer to the proposed test using the acronym LO.
+The large sample validity of our proposed test holds uniformly in the number of regressors and tested restrictions.
+In combination with the F-bar distribution, the key to this uniformity is our proposed location and variance estimators that are used to recenter and rescale the critical value. {The location estimator utilizes unbiased leave-one-out estimators for individual error variances, while the variance estimator utilizes unbiased leave-\textit{three}-out estimators for \textit{products} of these variances.
+While the product of leave-one-out estimators is biased for the product of variances because of mutual dependence, dropping three observations in successive fashion breaks the dependence between estimators of individual error variances, and hence provides unbiasedness of their products.} The use of leave-three-out estimation to implement this idea is novel in the literature.
+Because the essential elements of the test are built on \textit{l}eave-\textit{o}ut machinery, we will at times and for brevity refer to the proposed test using the acronym LO.